jce-il/sw-modeling-2016b/Homework.md

 **Submission date**: TBD

-## Final Project - Class Project: Azrieli Students On Software Modeling and Arcchitecture - ASOSMA Book (draft)
+## Final Class Project: Azrieli Students On Software Modeling and Arcchitecture - ASOSMA Book (draft)

 We will develop the book in agile iterations of an about 2-week sprints (you can suggest your own schedule).
 In each iteration you will continue developing sections of a book chapter describing the modling of an open source project you selected.